 Because the foot is more complex than the ankle, there are several other conditions that could be causing pain there.
 These foot conditions include:

-• Plantar fasciitis: Inflammation of the plantar fascia, a thick band of tissue that runs along the bottom of the foot and supports the arch.
-It causes sharp heel pain, especially in the morning.
+- Plantar fasciitis: Inflammation of the plantar fascia, a thick band of tissue that runs along the bottom of the foot and supports the arch.
+A common symptom of plantar fasciitis is sharp heel pain, particularly noticeable in the morning.

 Foot and ankle treatment

 Mild foot and ankle problems or injuries can often be managed at home with rest, ice, compression, elevation of the foot and ankle and techniques for reducing swelling.
-During this time, it's important to modify your activity.
+During this time, it's important to modify your activity to avoid further limiting your range of motion.
 If the injury is severe, avoid bearing weight on the affected foot until you can see a foot and ankle specialist.

 Over-the-counter (OTC) pain and anti-inflammatory medication can ease symptoms and allow for healing.
 Mild ankle sprains can be treated with a wrap or splint to stabilize the ankle.